The Members of SALONA COTSPIN LIMITED Coimbatore ("the company")Report on the Audit of the Financial Statements

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.

-This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statement that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+The Company's board of directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these financial statements that give atrue and fair view of the financial position financial performance including othercomprehensive income cash flows and changes in equity of the Company in accordance withthe Indian Accounting Standards (Ind AS) and other Indian accounting principles generallyaccepted in India.
+This responsibility also include maintenance of adequate accountingrecords in accordance with the provision of the Act for safeguarding the assets of thecompany and for preventing and deducting frauds and other irregularities selection andapplication of appropriate accounting policies making judgement and estimate that arereasonable prudence and design implementation and maintenance of adequate internalfinancial control that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe financial statements that give a true and fair view and are free from materialmisstatement whether due to a fraud or error. .

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.